getporter/porter/examples/docker/README.md

 - docker
 ```

-Porter requires elevated privileges are explicitly granted to the bundle in
+Porter requires that elevated privileges are explicitly granted to the bundle in
 order to run them.
 You can do that in one of three ways using the [Allow Docker
 Host Access setting](https://porter.sh/configuration/#allow-docker-host-access):